glowkeeper/Provenator/README.md

 ### Getting Started

-Install the prerequisites listed below then follow the instructions to get the project up and running on your local machine (for development and testing purposes).
+Install the dependencies listed below then follow the instructions to get the project up and running on your local machine (for development and testing purposes).

 ### Dependencies